nutti/Screencast-Keys/README.md

 ## Download / Installation

-All released Screencast Keys add-on is availabled on [Release Page](https://github.com/nutti/Screencast-Keys/releases).
+All released Screencast Keys add-on is available on [Release Page](https://github.com/nutti/Screencast-Keys/releases).
 If you want to try newest (unstable) version, you can download it from [unstable version](https://github.com/nutti/Screencast-Keys/archive/master.zip).

 Installation process is a bit confusing.